DAVIS-Ag: A Synthetic Plant Dataset for Prototyping Domain-Inspired Active Vision in Agricultural Robots: MOTIVATING EXAMPLE

 \section{MOTIVATING EXAMPLE}

-Here, we use a representative instance of simulated plant environment to show that active viewpoint planning can considerably impact performances in agricultural tasks that would particularly require clear visibility to a certain type of object (e.g.,~fruit).
-Specifically, as in~\autoref{fig:motiv_spatial}, we examined the numbers of visible strawberries from different viewpoints in a field where a single plant with $24$~fruits are located at the center of a grid.
+Here, we use a representative instance of simulated plant environment to showcase that active viewpoint planning can considerably impact performances in agricultural tasks that would particularly require clear visibility to a certain type of object (e.g.,~fruit).
+Specifically, as visualized in~\autoref{fig:motiv_spatial}, we examined the numbers of visible strawberries from different viewpoints in a field where a single plant with $24$~fruits were located at the center of a grid.
 All configurations for the poses of deployed camera and the environmental settings in this \emph{single-plant} scenario followed the details in~\autoref{sec:scenarios_camera_move}.

-\Autoref{fig:motiv_spatial} visualizes dramatic difference in visibility of fruits depending on the camera location; for example, the number of seeable fruits can significantly vary from $<5$ to $\geq16$ simply by repositioning the camera only several steps away.
-Similarly, even at the same location, using a higher or lower view can also bring about the change to the visibility (cf.~\autoref{fig:motiv_diff}), and also, none of the spots provided the viewpoint that can cover all of $24$~strawberries at once.
+\Autoref{fig:motiv_spatial} visualizes the dramatic difference in visibility of fruits depending on the camera location; for example, the number of seeable fruits can significantly vary from $<5$ to $\geq16$ simply by repositioning the camera only several steps away.
+In addition, none of the spots provided the viewpoint that can cover all of $24$~strawberries at once.
+Similarly, \autoref{fig:motiv_diff} proves that even at the same location, using a higher or lower view can also lead to a change to the visibility.

-These observations imply that (1)~plant environments are basically highly unstructured even with this simplified scenario, and thus, (2)~application of \emph{active vision} can greatly benefit autonomous systems for monitoring the whole plants or fruits.
-The latter is also advocated by~\autoref{fig:motiv_diff_novel}, which shows that though lower views tend to show more strawberries (\autoref{fig:motiv_diff}), higher ones can still lead to the encounters with novel instances (\autoref{fig:motiv_novel}).
+These observations imply that 1)~plant environments are essentially highly unstructured, as demonstrated even with this simplified scenario, and thus, 2)~the application of \emph{active vision} can greatly benefit autonomous systems for comprehensive monitoring of whole plants or fruits.
+The latter is particularly advocated by~\autoref{fig:motiv_diff_novel}, which shows that though lower views tend to show more strawberries (\autoref{fig:motiv_diff}), higher ones can still lead to the encounters with novel instances (\autoref{fig:motiv_novel}).
 Hence, strategically choosing viewpoints needs to be considered to precisely understand an agricultural environment from perceived information.
 Our proposed dataset is designed to further encourage relevant research by providing a large amount of realistic plant images with visual and spatial annotations.